A3ima/Ransomware/README.md

 * Checking for certain MAC addresses.
 * Checking for running services and tasks.
 * Checking for mouse movement.
-* Sleeping for a certain amount of time.

 # Encryption
 We are using a 512 bits key with RSA encryption (Decrypting 256 key would approximatly take 2.29 * 10^32 years).